sessionjs/client/README.md

 # Session.js

 Session.js (`session-oxen`) is a JavaScript library to use [Session messenger by OXEN](https://getsession.org) programmatically.
 Can be used entirely on server or in browser with server proxy.
 Includes TypeScript definitions.
+Tests with bun:test.

 Written with blazingly fast [Bun](bun.sh), a modern runtime for JavaScript and alternative to Node.js. **This package cannot be used with Node.js, it uses a better runtime instead of it**